funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 ### A deeper dive

-Taking a step closer to the nuts and bolts, but still on a high level, there are four main phases of using a product as defined by the [Game Thinking framework](https://gamethinking.io/).
-First, there’s the discovery, then the onboarding (or getting started), followed by the primary habit loops and core engine.
-Finally, there is the mastery phase for loyal followers and super users of a system.
+Taking a step closer to the nuts and bolts, but still on a high level, there are four main phases of using a product as defined by the [Game Thinking framework](https://gamethinking.io/) which I will now use to evaluate the product.

+First, there’s the discovery, phase then onboarding (or getting started), followed by the primary habit loop and core engine of the product.
+Finally, there is the mastery phase for select loyal followers and super users of a system.
 Below is a short summary of the strengths and weaknesses of each phase.

 ### Discovery